juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 #### Proof of Play, payment pool rewards (random)

-UGP will enable features such as Proof of Play, putting to use Ethereum consensus mechanics to write gamers sessions on the blockchain.
+UGN will enable features such as Proof of Play, putting to use Ethereum consensus mechanics to write gamers sessions on the blockchain.

 #### Token rewards to join a